vmfmyot/VR-Cat-Museum/README.md

 ### _Timer_
 **Victoria and Sidonie**\
 We added a timer to count down the time spent in the museum.
 This timer UI is always visible to the player.
 The UI canvas was made by Sidonie, and the scripting was handled by Victoria.
+For some reason, it doesn't show in our demonstration videos (screen recordings in game mode), but it is visible in the headset at all times.

 ### _Project report_